ohoachuck/wwdc-downloader/README.md

-WWDC 2017 Video sessions bulk download (wwdc2017.swift)
+WWDC 2018 Video sessions bulk download (wwdc2018.swift)
 ================

-Note: the previous **wwdcVideoPDFGet-curlVersion.sh** has been deprecated (see [previous readme](https://github.com/ohoachuck/wwdc-downloader/blob/master/DEPRECATED-README.md))

-**wwdc2017.swift** script is a Swift script that should **work out of the box** without any needs of extra software or development package.
+**wwdc2018.swift** script is a Swift script that should **work out of the box** without any needs of extra software or development package.
 ** **

-Its main purpose is to let you bulk download all WWDC session **videos** and **pdf resources** in one shot.
+Its main purpose is to let you bulk download all WWDC session **videos**, **pdf resources** and **sample codes** in one shot.
-Current script version only supports **WWDC 2017**.
-You can use previous **wwdc2016.swif** for 2016 video sessions.

-So far the script is basic and does not come with as many options as the previous deprecated script (wwdcVideoPDFGet-curlVersion.sh).
+Latest version is **wwdc2018.swift**, but you might want to use previous years versions.

-Ok, this script is not the best in class solution to get WWDC videos and other resources.
-It was mainly created for 2 purposes: (1) play and explore with Swift scripting - for the Marketing guy I am - and (2) have a mean to bulk download in an exernal drive the all videos in one shot while benefiting from WWDC conf center fast internet connection.
+Ok, this script is not the best in class solution for getting WWDC videos and other resources.
+There are multiple version of scripts that does the same out there.
+But the best in class reference is the nice designed mac application done by [Guilherme Rambo](https://github.com/insidegui) : [WWDC](https://github.com/insidegui/WWDC).
+You definitly want to check he's [website](https://wwdc.io).

+The current scripts was mainly created to get in one shot all videos at the end of DubDubDC right before you run back home (in an exernal hardrive for instance).
+It's a good move to take benefice of WWDC conference center fast cable connection.

-Using the options below, you can choose to retrieve HD or SD videos and whether to download the pdf resource as well.
+Using the options below, you can choose to retrieve HD or SD videos and request to download pdf and sample codes as well.

 Note: script will download videos/pdfs in the current directory.

 ### Usage
-`./wwdc2017.swift`
+`./wwdc2018.swift`

-downloads by default WWDC 2017 HD videos sessions.
+downloads by default WWDC 2018 HD videos sessions.

 ### Options
-You can try `wwdc2017.swift --help` for more options.
+You can try `wwdc2018.swift --help` for more options.

-Usage: 	wwdc2017.swift [--hd] [--sd] [--pdf] [--pdf-only] [--sample] [--sample-only] [--sessions <s1 s2 ...>] [--list-only] [--help]
+Usage: 	wwdc2018.swift [--hd] [--sd] [--pdf] [--pdf-only] [--sample] [--sample-only] [--sessions <s1 s2 ...>] [--list-only] [--help]

 Examples:

-		- Download all SD videos for wwdc 2017:
+		- Download all SD videos for wwdc 2018:
-			./wwdc2017.swift --sd
+			./wwdc2018.swift --sd

-		- Download all SD videos & the slides PDF for wwdc 2017:
+		- Download all SD videos & the slides PDF for wwdc 2018:
-			./wwdc2017.swift --sd --pdf
+			./wwdc2018.swift --sd --pdf

-		- Download all SD videos, slides PDF & the sample code for wwdc 2017:
+		- Download all SD videos, slides PDF & the sample code for wwdc 2018:
-			./wwdc2017.swift --sd --pdf --sample
+			./wwdc2018.swift --sd --pdf --sample

-		- Download only all PDF for wwdc 2017:
+		- Download only all PDF for wwdc 2018:
-			./wwdc2017.swift --pdf-only
+			./wwdc2018.swift --pdf-only

-		- Download only all sample code for wwdc 2017:
+		- Download only all sample code for wwdc 2018:
-			./wwdc2017.swift --sample-only
+			./wwdc2018.swift --sample-only

-		- Download only SD videos + PDFs for sessions 503 and 504 for wwdc 2017:
+		- Download only SD videos + PDFs for sessions 503 and 504 for wwdc 2018:
-			./wwdc2017.swift --sd --pdf --sessions 503 504
+			./wwdc2018.swift --sd --pdf --sessions 503 504

-		- List titles of known sessions for wwdc 2017:
+		- List titles of known sessions for wwdc 2018:
-			./wwdc2017.swift --list-only
+			./wwdc2018.swift --list-only

 ### Requirements
 Works on macOS.

 ### Related content
-You might want to discover the great **WWDC Mac app** from Guilherme Rambo:  https://github.com/insidegui/WWDC
+Note: the previous **wwdcVideoPDFGet-curlVersion.sh** has been deprecated (see [previous readme](https://github.com/ohoachuck/wwdc-downloader/blob/master/DEPRECATED-README.md))